MarekIgnaszak/MarekIgnaszak/README.md

 ### Welcome

-I am an Assistant Professor in Economics at the Goethe University Frankfurt.
+I am an Assistant Professor of Economics at the Goethe University Frankfurt.

 My research interests include macroeconomics and numerical methods.